4 Keys to a Knockout Private Label Program

 October 7, 2014

 Gil Phillips, Vice President of Corporate Brands at Kroger told the Cincinnati Enquirer about their house brand strategy, “We’re not offering knock-off versions.
 We want to be a knockout.”
-In the past 10 years, while our economy has struggled to make a full recovery, store brands have undergone drastic changes to attract consumers looking to save money away from national brands.
+Store brands have undergone drastic changes to attract consumers looking to save money away from national brands.
 Today, private label brands account for $112 billion of the $643+ billion total annual retail sales in the US.

 As the landscape levels out, even more retailers will have the confidence to push the envelope, developing private label branding and product strategies to lure consumers into their stores and to set themselves apart from their competitors.
 But what does it take to develop a stellar private label program?

 Lessons from Target, Private Label Powerhouse

 I’m always thrilled when I shop at Target.
 Why wouldn’t I be?
 It’s the happiest place on Earth.
 By tapping into each category’s full potential and fulfilling unmet consumer needs, Target has turned themselves into a branding and product development mastermind across a variety of product categories that include food (Archer Farms), home décor (Threshold), fashion (Merona) and performance apparel (C9 by Champion), to name a few.
 They utilize three types of branding to differentiate their products: their own brands; exclusive licensed brands for evergreen programs; and famous designers for limited edition programs.

 Nate Berkus, a well-known interior designer and TV personality, designs home textiles and décor exclusively for Target.
 He brings instant credibility to home décor products and consumers trust his authority in traditional and contemporary design.
 Introduced in 2004, C9 by Champion gives Target’s private label performance appeal instant credibly and Threshold provides consumers with quality and design at an affordable price.